Wheat Vs Rice Vs Ragi: Which Is the Healthiest Grain for You?

 Grains are not inherently harmful but the wrong ones can dramatically affect blood sugar, weight, and cravings.

 Understanding the real impact of wheat and diabetes, choosing lower-GI grains, and avoiding high-load rotis can prevent sugar spikes and support weight management.
-Small shifts in grain choices create powerful, long-term improvements in metabolic health.
+Small changes in grain choices can improve metabolic health, but not every “healthy” grain works the same for everyone.
+Choosing lower-GI grains, controlling portions, and pairing carbohydrates with protein and fiber can help support better blood sugar control.

 Want to know why sugar cravings hit right after eating & how to fix it?
 Visit our blog.